 Angina (angina pectoris)

-Angina, also known as angina pectoris or stenocardia, refers to a sudden attack of sharp pain in the area of the heart (cardiac region).
-The pain may occur, for example, during physical exertion or stress.
+Angina, also known as angina pectoris or stenocardia, refers to sudden pain in the heart area (cardiac region) during physical exertion or stress, for example.
 A common cause of this pain is the narrowing of one or more arteries in the heart.
-As a result, some of the heart muscle receive an inadequate supply of blood and oxygen.
+As a result, some of the heart muscle receives an inadequate supply of blood and oxygen.

 At a glance

-• Angina is usually due to coronary heart disease.
+• Angina is usually caused by coronary heart disease.

-• With this condition, arteries in the heart are often narrowed, producing sharp pains in the chest.
+• With this condition, arteries in the heart are often narrowed, producing pain in the chest.

 • A surgical procedure may be necessary, depending on the severity of the symptoms.